Single band VLBI absolute astrometry: Conclusions

 \item Ionospheric errors are mainly multiplicative.

-\item The scaling factor of GNSS TEC that provides the zero mean average declination bias, 0.85, is in a good agreement with a totally independent comparison of vertical TEC determined from satellite altimetry with GNSS TEC maps.
-Since VLBI is sensitive to a delay incurred in the total ionosphere, interpretation of a scaling factor of TEC from altimetry and radio occultation as a contribution of upper layers of the ionosphere at altitudes above Jason orbit, i.e. 1,350~km, suggested by \citet{r:liu18} and \citet{r:det22} is ruled out.
+\item \Note{I determined the scaling factor of TEC from GNSS maps by processing from 11,457,749 VLBI observations at different networks for 25 years: 0.834 $\pm$ 0.001.
+This estimate} is in a good agreement with a totally independent comparison of vertical TEC determined from satellite altimetry against GNSS TEC maps.
+Since VLBI is sensitive to a delay incurred in the total ionosphere, interpretation of a scaling factor of TEC from altimetry and radio occultation observations as the contribution of upper layers of the ionosphere at altitudes above Jason orbit, i.e. 1,350~km, suggested by \citet{r:liu18} and \Note{\citet{r:det22,r:det23} is not consistent with presented results.
+Although the plasmosphere above 1,350~km may contribute to discrepancies between Jason and GNSS TEC, systematic errors in GNSS TEC due to the adopted model of vertical distribution of electron density in a form of a thin shell at height 450 or 506.7~km is another major factor.
+The contribution of the plasmosphere alone cannot explain the scaling factor. }

 \item I have found that the scaling factor of GNSS TEC maps that provides zero mean declination bias depends on the used ionospheric mapping function.
 Therefore, I surmise that the established deficiency of GNSS TEC maps is caused by over-simplification of the ionospheric mapping function used for their derivation that considers the ionosphere as a thin spherical shell.
 The electron contents in the real ionosphere varies not only in latitude and longitude, but also in height.
 Diurnal variations of the effective ionosphere height at a level of 100~km, i.e. over 20\%, are large enough to cause errors of the magnitude that was found in analysis of VLBI data.